officialmexaly/movieapp/WEB_IMPLEMENTATION_GUIDE.md

 # Web Version Implementation Guide - CSS/Tailwind Equivalents

-This guide provides CSS and Tailwind CSS equivalents for replicating the D-eyeturn Flutter design in a web application.
+This guide provides CSS and Tailwind CSS equivalents for replicating the PadreStream Flutter design in a web application.

 ---